-Information provided by direct observation as opposed to information provided by inference.
+Information that is known to be real or true, provided by direct observation and measurement (i.e., empirical evidence) as opposed to information provided by inference.

 gripper bar

 picker bar

 A grabbing device used in the delivery system to transport individual sheets of paper in a printer or copier.